Skip to main content

 How It Works

 When you enable a trigger, Duvo monitors the connected service for matching events.
-When an event occurs, Duvo starts a new Job for your assignment and passes the event details as context.
-Your assignment’s SOP then processes the event and carries out the workflow.
+When an event occurs, Duvo starts a new Run for your agent and passes the event details as context.
+Your agent’s AOP then processes the event and carries out the workflow.
 Email triggers check your connected inbox on a schedule.
 Linear triggers listen for webhook events from your Linear workspace.

-Mention triggers — Tag the Duvo app in any enabled channel to start a Job on demand.
-The assignment runs and posts results back to the same thread.
+Slack and Microsoft Teams each present their triggers as two separate rows in the Connections section — an @mention row and a channel row (Teams labels the second as channels or conversations). @mention triggers — Mention the Duvo app in any enabled channel to start a Run on demand.
+The agent runs and posts results back to the same thread.
+An @mention trigger always runs as the mentioning user, so it uses that user’s own personal connection.
 See Slack Mention Workflows for a full guide.
-Channel message triggers — Start a Job automatically from any message (or messages matching a keyword pattern) in a channel, without anyone needing to mention the Duvo app.
+Channel triggers — Start a Run automatically from any message (or messages matching a keyword pattern) in a channel, without anyone needing to mention the Duvo app.
 Useful for monitoring channels like #alerts or #support-inbox.
+When you create a channel trigger, a connection picker lets you choose which connection backs it.
+If your organization has Connections sharing enabled, the picker groups connections into Team (shared) and Personal sections, and a channel trigger can run on a team-shared connection.
 See Slack Channel Triggers for setup and examples.

 File-Drop Triggers